dbt-labs/docs.getdbt.com/website/docs/dbt-cli/install/docker.md

 description: "You can use Docker to install dbt and adapter plugins from the command line."
 ---

+dbt Core and all adapter plugins maintained by dbt Labs are available as [Docker](https://docs.docker.com/) images, and distributed via [GitHub Packages](https://docs.github.com/en/packages/learn-github-packages/introduction-to-github-packages).

- We recommend you use Docker to install dbt in production because it includes dbt Core, one or more database adapters, and all dependencies.
-You can find `dbt-core` and all dbt Labs-maintained database adapters available as Docker images hosted on our [GitHub packages page](https://github.com/orgs/dbt-labs/packages?visibility=public).
-Using Docker to install and develop locally does not require you to have a python environment set up.
+Using a prebuilt Docker image to install dbt Core in production has a few benefits: it already includes dbt-core, one or more database adapters, and pinned versions of all their dependencies.
+By contrast, `pip install dbt-core dbt-<adapter>` takes longer to run, and will always install the latest compatible versions of every dependency.

+You might also be able to use Docker to install and develop locally if you don't have a Python environment set up.
+Note that running dbt in this manner can be significantly slower if your operating system differs from the system that built the Docker image.
+If you're a frequent local developer, we recommend that you install dbt Core via [Homebrew](homebrew) or [pip](pip) instead.

 ### Prerequisites
 * You've installed Docker.
 For more information, see the [Docker](https://docs.docker.com/) site.
 * You understand which database adapter(s) you need.
 For more information, see [About dbt adapters](/dbt-cli/install/overview#about-dbt-adapters).
+* You understand how dbt Core is versioned.
+For more information, see [About dbt Core versions](core-versions).
 * You have a general understanding of the dbt, dbt workflow, developing locally in the command line interface (CLI).
 For more information, see [About dbt](/docs/introduction#how-do-i-use-dbt).

 ### Install a dbt Docker image from Github Packages

-Official dbt Docker images are hosted on our [GitHub packages page](https://github.com/orgs/dbt-labs/packages?visibility=public).
-We maintain images and tags for each database adapter as well as a `latest` and `<major version>.<minor version>.latest` tag.
-They can be installed by utilizing the `docker pull` command:
+Offical dbt docker images are hosted as [packages in the `dbt-labs` GitHub organization](https://github.com/orgs/dbt-labs/packages?visibility=public).
+We maintain images and tags for every version of every database adapter, as well as two tags that update as new versions as released:
+- `latest`: Latest overall version of dbt-core + this adapter
+- `<Major>.<Minor>.latest`: Latest patch of dbt-core + this adapter for `<Major>.<Minor>` version family.
+For example, `1.1.latest` includes the latest patches for dbt Core v1.1.

+Install an image using the `docker pull` command:
 ```
-docker pull ghcr.io/dbt-labs/dbt-core:latest
+docker pull ghcr.io/dbt-labs/<db_adapter_name>:<version_tag>
 ```

-### Running a dbt Docker image in a container:
+### Running a dbt Docker image in a container

-The `ENTRYPOINT` for dbt Docker images is the command `dbt` so you can bind-mount your project to `/usr/app` and use dbt as normal:
+The `ENTRYPOINT` for dbt Docker images is the command `dbt`.
+You can bind-mount your project to `/usr/app` and use dbt as normal:
 ```
 docker run \
 --network=host